emmafabella1/AIBMIImageCalculator/README.md

 # AIBMIImageCalculator
-take a selfie and ai pattern recognition will give an estimate of BMI
+take a selfie/video and ai pattern recognition will give an estimate of BMI

-#start date of construcion 06/23/2026
+#start date of construcion 06/23/2026. in prototype and analysis